 Several years before marriage, George was a teacher in the Old Zionsville School circa 1889 and the Koch School in Upper Milford Township in 1890.

-The couple produced two known children, Edna M. Helfrich and one who died between 1900-1910.
-They also helped to raise a motherless niece, Carrie Emma Fegely, born in 1893, the daughter of Franklin "Frank" and Mary (Bartholomew) Fegely.
+The couple produced two known children, Edna Marie Helfrich and one who died between 1900-1910.
+They also helped to raise a motherless niece, Carrie Emma Fegely, born in 1893, the daughter of Franklin "Frank" and Mary Ann (Bartholomew) Fegely.

 In about 1900, they established a home in rural Old Zionsville, Lehigh County, where they remained for the balance of their lives.
 George earned a living as a clerk, and circa 1910 he was employed at a hotel in the town.
 He also earned income as a laborer, performing odd jobs.
 He was a member of the Old Zionsville Lodge circa 1915 and belonged to the Odd Fellows and the Patriotic Order of the Sons of America, where he held the office of conductor.
 In 1923, after a layoff of about two months, he was called back to work at the H.S.
 Kern store in Shimersville.